 We try very hard to be accommodating and flexible.

 Disabled travelers can be offered a home visit, and should contact me for specifics on how that works.

 - On Oahu, please be courteous to other people and the village.
 We are the guests of the Nation of Hawaii Village of Pu'uhonua O Waimanalo.
 This is a very unique location in Hawaii that few get to enjoy.
 Kids are not a problem.
 Wait patiently at the gate for it to be opened, along the left side, as to allow the villagers access to their homes.
-There is a number to call on the gate when the clinic hours arrive.
 Drive slowly and carefully up to the office building.